 A triad can be static: three elements that make up the universe, like the Holy Trinity: irreducible, primary, originary, their interaction some magical (yet unchanging) function of the nature of things.
 Or it can be a glorified dialectic — thesis-antithesis-synthesis — a form of dualism opened up to time and process.

-Or it can be genuinely trialectical, a triadism of elements that are not simply responses to each other, but that deny the sufficiently of a single response to anything: there is always a third, a shadow that haunts, whose effects play into the relationship between any duality.
+Or it can be genuinely trialectical, a triadism of elements that are not simply responses to each other, but that deny the sufficiency of a single response to anything: there is always a third, a shadow that haunts, whose effects play into the relationship between any duality.
 And the relationship between the three is always changing.
 (It seems to me that Henri Lefebvre’s “trialectics of space” vacillates between each of these: wanting to be a processual trialectics, but sometimes folding back into a static set of 3 elements or a 3-term version of Marxian dialectics.)

 A triad can be simultaneously logical and processual, so that the three elements are not merely an irreducible three, but their inter-involvement is part of an open and dynamic process: 1 comes before 2 which comes before 3, but 2 is both the sum of two 1’s (points, uniquenesses, singularities, haecceities) and qualitatively different, as it involves the encounter of two distinct 1’s, not merely a continuous growth from 1 to 2.
 Three is different again, combining difference (2) with unity/uniqueness in a way that makes relational pattern possible.
 This is Peirce’s triadism, which is formal, mathematical, logical, and progressive all at once.
 Three, for Peirce, is the minimum, and the optimum, for a universe like ours: everything above 3 is reducible to 3, but if you try to reduce 3, you get a reduced universe.